 This subject is designed to enable students to consider Australia's place in the modern world, how conflict has changed our society and the consequences of World War II.
 Students investigate Australia's involvement in World War II, it's aftermath and the causes and nature of The Cold War.
 Changes in Australian society and the struggle for rights and freedoms for Indigenous Australians is also explored.
-Students will investigate an aspect of the Globalising World, and how it has helped to shape Australian society.
 Students will learn how to research effectively, analyse a range of visual and written sources, and synthesise their work in essay format.